 Try The Local Dish And Socialize

 The rising popularity of Kanto Lampo Waterfall is a blessing for the village.
-As now it provides a new source of income.
+As of now, it provides a new source of income.
 Food vendors thrive, from small warungs to snack stalls.
 They are not fine restaurants, but they sure have their own charm.
 Conclude the waterfall visit by eating at one of the warungs.

 Satay, noodles, and various rice dishes are all ready to choose from the menu.
 ‘Bakso’, Indonesian meatball soup, is worth to try.
 The meatballs are made from chicken here.
 Since the Balinese don’t eat beef.
 Or try the tasty Indomie – the popular instant noodle Indonesians like so much.